vmcguire/myportfolio/README.md

 ---

-© 2020 Sharp Creativity LLC, Confidential and Proprietary.
+© 2020 Victor McGuire, Confidential and Proprietary.
 All Rights Reserved.